jayanth-14/pilot/README.md

 ### No more reading boring MAN pages—just say what you want and pilot handles it.

 ### Table of contents:
-- Introduction
+- What is Pilot?
-- Getting started
-  - Cloning the repository
-  - Installing pilot
 - Prerequisites:
   - Deno
   - Gemini API key
+- Installing pilot
+  - Cloning repository
+  - Installing.
+  - Setting up API key.
+- Usage
-  - How to use
+- How It works
+- Limitations
 - Future improvements

+#